albertkun/22S-ASIAAM-191A/docs/labs/week2/index.md

 !!! tldr "Goals"
     - Add a Leaflet map
-    - Create a GeoJSON online and it to the map with JavaScript
     - Understand how JavaScript works with HTML and CSS
     - Understand how JavaScript variables, functions, methods work together